 This room is fairly small and it only took a day or so to complete the painting project.
 It’s much more fun to paint with someone vs solo painting.
 One person rolling the walls and one person cutting in the trim makes for speedy completion!

 How do you paint over a dark wall color?

-Westhighland paint color is my go-to white paint color for any wall or space.
+SW Westhighland White paint color is my go-to white paint color for any wall or space.
 It looks more yellow on the color swatch than in real life.
-I highly recommend you always purchase a small tester size and apply it to the wall you want to paint.
+I highly recommend you always purchase a sample swatch and apply it to the wall you want to paint.
 Keep it on the wall for a couple days and see if you like the color during the day and evening.

-In fact, our entire house is painted Westhighland.
+In fact, our entire house is painted Westhighland White.
 It’s a neutral white that coordinates with warm or cool tones and will absolutely brighten up any space.

 Now is a great time to get some projects done in your house.
 I know for me, being stuck in the house is driving me crazy.
 How many of you have dark walls that you would love to paint over and create a brighter space?

 What started as a hobby, Jessica’s blog now has millions of people visit yearly and while many of the projects and posts look and sound perfect, life hasn’t always been easy.
 Read Jessica’s story and how overcoming death, divorce and dementia was one of her biggest life lessons to date.